j-geuter/GSI/README.md

 ## Installation
 To run the code, you need to install the `requirements.txt`.
-Our models are implemented with vLLM using Red Hat's [RewardHub](https://github.com/Red-Hat-AI-Innovation-Team/reward_hub).
+Our models are implemented with vLLM using Red Hat AI Innovation Team's [RewardHub](https://github.com/Red-Hat-AI-Innovation-Team/reward_hub).
 Since we made slight changes to their implementation, the updated RewardHub implementation is included in this repo.
 Simply run